-First and foremost, Utah's Motor Carrier Division is committed to the safety of our roads, with special emphasis on commercial motor vehicles through driver and vehicle inspections, investigations, new entrant safety audits, traffic enforcement (with our Utah Highway Patrol partnership), and public education and outreach programs.
+First and foremost, Utah's Motor Carrier Division is committed to the safety of our roads, with special emphasis on commercial motor vehicles through driver and vehicle inspections, investigations, new entrant safety audits, traffic enforcement (provided by our Utah Highway Patrol partnership), and public education and outreach programs.
 Although our ultimate goal is "Zero Fatalities" the reduction of our current results are necessary first.

-We value our partnerships with the Utah Trucking Association and industry, the Utah Highway Patrol, and with FMCSA.
-They play a vital role in our success and working together hastens our opportunities for improvement.
+We value our partnerships with the Utah Trucking Association and motor carrier industry, the Utah Highway Patrol, and with FMCSA.
+They all play a vital role in our success and working together increases our opportunities for improvement and success.

-3 - MCSAP Structure Explanation
+Part 1 Section 3 - MCSAP Structure Explanation